The Easter Island Moai: How the Statues Were Carved, and How They “Walked.”

 Popular “ancient mysteries” framings present the moai as beyond the capacity of the island's inhabitants — requiring lost technology, a vanished advanced civilization, or extraterrestrial help — on the premise that isolated Polynesians could not have carved and moved such statues.
 Claimed This view underestimates Rapa Nui engineering and ignores the islanders' own accounts [3].

 The archaeological position, and this archive's, is that the moai are an entirely human achievement of the Rapa Nui, with the carving, transport (including the “walking” method), and meaning increasingly well understood.
-Disputed Genuine debates remain — the precise transport techniques for the largest statues, and the broader story of the island's society — but none requires anything beyond the people who lived there.
+Disputed Genuine debates remain — the precise techniques for the very largest statues, and the broader history of the island's society — but none requires anything beyond the people who lived there.
 The honest summary is a solved “mystery” that popular culture keeps reopening [1][2].

 The unanswered questions.